nkrgupta999/M-Mail-The-Mass-Mailing-Application/readme.md

    - Provide a manageable template to the application in the Gmail template.

 6. **Outlook Template for easily access**
    - Create an Outlook template for easy access to the application.
    - Provide a manageable template to the application in the Outlook template.

 7. **Integration with Gmail and Outlook**
    - Integrate the application with Gmail and Outlook for seamless email sending.
    - Ensure secure and reliable integration for both services.

+8. **Log details**
+   - Log all the details of the application for future reference.
+   - Provide a log for the application in the dashboard.

+9. **Email Scheduled**
+   - Schedule emails to be sent at a later time.
+   - Provide a feature to schedule emails in the application.

+10. **Email Tracking**
+    - Track emails sent and provide a report on the emails sent.
+    - Provide a feature to track emails in the application.

 ## Technology Stack
 - **Frontend**: Streamlit (Python)